fish-shell/fish-shell/doc_src/cmds/set.rst

 - If a variable is not explicitly set to be either exported or unexported and has never before been defined, the variable will not be exported.

 In query mode, the scope to be examined can be specified.
+The ``-U`` / ``--universal`` flag may also be passed, to test if a variable has the universal property.
+Note that universal variables are always global.

 In erase mode, if variable indices are specified, only the specified slices of the list variable will be erased.